USGS-WiM/GageStatsServices/Docs/Stations/GetNearest.md

-Returns a list of available station resources within a specified search radius.
+Returns a list of available station resources within a specified search radius (kilometers).